imagej/imagej.github.io/pages/Straighten....md

 The two images composed are shown below:

-![The original banana and the straightened version](Tutorial-bananas-result.jpg
-"The original banana and the straightened version")
+![The original banana and the straightened version](/images/pages/Tutorial-bananas-result.jpg "The original banana and the straightened version")"

 [Category:Plugins](Category:Plugins "wikilink")